LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/implementationguide.md

 }
 ```

-#### init Activity conversation
+#### initActivityConversation
-Here, you initialize the SDK with the brandID and appID, but only if you're not already in a `valid` state, which was checked in a previous section.
+You initialize the SDK with the brandID and appID, but only if you're not already in a `valid` state, which was checked in a previous section.

 **TIP** If the initialization succeeds, the `openActivity` method is called.